cs3110/textbook/eff/map_hash.md

 Chaining is usually preferred over probing in software implementations, because it's easier to implement the linked lists in software.
 Hardware implementations have often used probing, when the size of the table is fixed by circuitry.
-But ssome modern software implementations are rexamining the benefits of probing.
+But some modern software implementations are rexamining the benefits of probing.

 ## Hash table interface